-Request more information about programs at Paradise Valley Community College by clicking on the links below:
+Get more information about Paradise Valley Community College by clicking links below:

 Paradise Valley Community College, located in Phoenix, Arizona, was founded in 1985 as a satellite campus for Scottsdale Community College.
 The school originally lacked a permanent location and was housed in a high school as the campus was being built.
 In 1986 construction began for the school's facilities and the residents of the service area gave it its current name.
 The school became an independent member of the Maricopa County Community College District in 1990.
 Today the school serves over 15,000 students yearly, approximately 9000 of which are full time credit students.
 The school has added and constructed new facilities to accommodate student needs and activities, including a performing arts center, a new life sciences facility and the addition of the George L. Campbell LIbrary, which was once part of Maricopa County Library District.